 Knowing what form of online bullying your child is the victim of will also help you in deciding how to respond.

 How to Find Out If Your Child Is Being Cyberbullied

 The software logs every keystroke and website visited.
 If your child is Google searching something dangerous in response to cyberbullying, you will be able to intervene before something harmful happens.
-While it is nearly impossible to prevent cyberbullying from happening, with this technology you can be proactive with your child and intervene before matters get out of hand
+While it is nearly impossible to prevent cyberbullying from happening, with this technology, you can be proactive with your child and prevent matters from getting out of hand

 How to Find Out Who is Cyberbullying Your Child

 If you have been tracking and monitoring your child’s phone with cell phone spy software or a parental app, you will have access to their messages and be able to identify the source of the bullying.
 In most cases, children are not sophisticated and will bully directly from their own social media accounts or phones making them easily identifiable.
 But what if the bullying is coming from an adult’s account or an unknown phone number?

 If and when an adult is involved, it may meet the definition of cyber-harassment, or cyberstalking, which is a crime punishable by jail time.
 Cyber-harassment usually pertains to threatening or harassing email messages, instant messages, or to blog entries or websites dedicated solely to tormenting an individual.
 Cyberstalking is the use of the internet, email, or other electronic communications to stalk, and generally refers to a pattern of threatening or malicious behaviors.

 To find out who is behind the social media profile, try running a Person Search.
 This will give you information on the person such as phone numbers, addresses, email, aliases, criminal records, sex offender history, licenses and permits.
 A person search is a great tool to finding out who the adult is behind the cyberbullying of your child.